xxradar/traefik-tigera-ui/readme.md

 ```

 ### Adjust the traefik file provider details
-1. Change the hostname for the Tigera UI in './conf/tigera-ui.yaml'
+1. Change the hostname for the Tigera UI in `./conf/tigera-ui.yaml`
-2. Make sure the file specifies the correct certificates in './conf/tigera-ui.yaml'
+2. Make sure the file specifies the correct certificates in `./conf/tigera-ui.yaml`
-3. Make sure  '- url: https://10.101.71.188:30771' is the 'Node:NodePort' of the kubernetes service.
+3. Make sure  `- url: https://10.101.71.188:30771` is the `Node:NodePort` of the kubernetes service.

 ### Starting traefik